ixodev/cn-shell-0.1.0/README.md

 With this shell, you can:
 - Handle your system
-- Write on files or streams
+- Write/Read on files or streams
 - Create and configure web servers and clients
 - For the Python developers: You can create your own commands by writing Python files.
 Then you have to type the command "link" to set the directory where CNShell has to search your commands.